Tomer Chencinski

-Tomer Chencinski (תומר חנצ'ינסקי; born December 1, 1984) is an Israeli-Canadian soccer player who plays the position of goalkeeper.
+Tomer Chencinski (תומר חנצ'ינסקי; born December 1, 1984) is a former professional soccer player who played as a goalkeeper.
 He played college soccer at Robert Morris University, where in 2004 he ranked 16th in the nation in saves per game, and at Fairleigh Dickinson University.
 He most recently played for Irish club Shamrock Rovers.
 He also played one match for the Canada men's national soccer team.

 Early life

-Chencinski was born in Bat Yam, Israel, to Ashkenazi Jewish parents originally from Poland.
+Chencinski was born in Bat Yam, Israel, to Ashkenazi Jewish parents originally from Poland. he has a brother.
 He and his family lived in Israel until he was eight years old, before moving to Thornhill, Canada, where he grew up.
 He attended Chapel School.
 He played youth soccer for the North York Hearts.

 He speaks both English and Hebrew fluently.

 Playing career

 College

 Chencinski played two years of college soccer at Robert Morris University, where in 2004 he ranked 16th in the nation in saves per game and recorded six shutouts.
 He transferred to Fairleigh Dickinson University as a junior, where he played his final two collegiate seasons.